Don't object unless you have all of the facts!

 (10) We have more than 50 years of experience with clinical ultrasound.
 It is true that ultrasound is a form of non-ionizing radiation which can induce some free radicals in tissue, at very high levels it can translocate genetic material.
 Most notably it can heat, mechanically vibrate and cavitate the tissues.
 Scientists have known that when very high doses are given over a long time period there are damaging biological effects on tissues.
 While this is true in the laboratory it has not been observed in the human clinical setting.
 The technology has a long history of safety and effectiveness.
 It may even reduce the need for CT and radiographs which expose the patient to ionizing radiation.
 The amount of US energy we would use in EMS is very small in comparison to a standard full ultrasound study.
 Currently, there has never been any conclusive link to injury, disease or any other problem with appropriate medical use and supervision.

 (11) It's time to come to grips with the truth!
 Most of our physical exam tests have poor sensitivity and specificity even if they are done properly by experienced providers.
 Simply put - physical exam and vital sign assessment doesn't work well enough to allow us to make accurate decisions for our patients in a reliable way.
 Patients with life threatening bleeds can have relatively normal vital signs until it's too late due to vasoconstriction.
-A patient with a failing heart or severe cardiomyopathy can have perfectly normal VS or even hypertension but if you were to look at the heart you would see a very different clinical picture.
+A patient with a failing heart or severe cardiomyopathy can have perfectly normal 12 Lead EKGs, normal vital signs or even hypertension but if you were to look at the heart you would see a very different clinical picture.
 An abdomen full of blood can be soft, non-tender with normal vital signs.
 EMS educators have brain washed you to think that history and physical exam is very accurate.
+It's not their fault, they were taught that as well.
 Physical exam is not always accurate or reliable.
+Some estimates are that it is only 30% in emergency scenarios.
 That's why docs use more technology to get the answers.
 History, physical exams AND imaging with ultrasound would give us the best chance at being accurate with our clinical impressions and therefore more accurate with treatment and triage.

 (12) How will this change our care?
 I see real value with looking for pneumothorax, cardiac tamponade and AAA.
 I believe the E-FAST exam would definitely help trauma patients.
 Visualizing the IVC volume could be very useful in guiding IV therapy.
 Looking at heart action in cases of shock could guide more appropriate use of inotropes.
 Procedurally it can aid with external pacing, help you start a difficult IV and even tell if a tube is in the esophagus.
 The real value of Paramedic US may be similar to what we, as paramedics, do with the 12 lead ECG.
 The 12 lead does not drastically change our field care but it sure does dramatically help the patient by ramping up the response at the hospital.
 The positive ultrasound exam may do the same thing by speeding the patient to the most appropriate location like ED/CT/OR or treatment such as having O- packed cells hanging upon arrival.
 Only time will tell.
 I feel with close physician medical control we may be able to help pioneer this technology to better care for our patients.
 The paramedics and physicians we work with are very clever people.
 I am sure good things can come from our efforts.
 You have to try something to succeed at it!